aspnetrun/run-aspnetcore/README.md

+# What is AspnetRun ?
+A **starter kit** for your next web application.
+Boilerplate for **ASP.NET Core reference application** with **Entity Framework Core**, demonstrating a layered application architecture with DDD best practices.
+Implements **NLayer architecture** (Core, Application, Infrastructure and Presentation Layers) and **Domain Driven Design** (Entities, Repositories, Domain/Application Services, DTO's...) and aimed to be a **Clean Architecture**, with applying **SOLID principles** in order to use for a project template.
+Also implements and provides a good infrastructure to implement **best practices** and using **design patterns** such as **Dependency Injection**, logging, validation, exception handling, localization and so on.

+You can check full repository documentations and step by step development of **100+ page eBook PDF** from here - http://www.aspnetrun.com/Book.
+Also basic introduction of book and project structure exists on [wiki](https://github.com/aspnetrun/run-core/wiki).

+# AspnetRun Repositories
+There are **2 types** of aspnetrun repositories;
+* **[run-core](https://github.com/aspnetrun/run-core)** - intented to building Multi-Page Web Applications(MPA) using ASP.NET Core & EF.Core and Razor Pages templates.
+YOU ARE HERE.
+* **[run-angular](https://github.com/aspnetrun/run-angular)** - intented to building Single-Page Web Applications(SPA) using ASP.NET Core & EF.Core, Web API Project and Angular for frontend framework.

+And there are 2 sample repositories which are implemented base repository and **applying real-world examples** with developing new features for example Identity, Localization etc..
+* [run-core-sample](https://github.com/aspnetrun/run-core-sample) - implemented this repository and build **sample of eCommerce reference application** on Multi-Page Web Applications(MPA) using ASP.NET Core Razor Pages templates.
+* [run-angular-sample](https://github.com/aspnetrun/run-angular-sample) - implemented run-angular repository and build **sample of eCommerce reference application** on Single Page Web Application(SPA) architecture using ASP.NET Core + Angular.

 # run-core
-A starter kit for your next web application.
-Boilerplate for ASP.NET Core reference application with Entity Framework Core, demonstrating a layered application architecture with DDD best practices.
-Aimed to be a Clean Architecture, with applying SOLID model in order to use for a project template.
+Here is CRUD operations of aspnetrun-core template project;

 ![Recordit GIF](http://g.recordit.co/LJCyYfQEpX.gif)

-You can check full documentation and step by step development of 100+ page **eBook PDF** from here - http://www.aspnetrun.com/Book

-ASP.NET Run is a general purpose starter kit application specially designed for new modern web applications built on latest ASP.NET Core & Web API technologies.
-It explains how and where to use dependency injection, logging, validation, exception handling, localization and so on.
-It is not only explains itself but also using popular framework and libraries.

-It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.
-This repository focused on traditional Web Application Development with a single deployment.

-The goal for this boilerplate is to demonstrate some of the principles and patterns described in the [eBook](http://www.aspnetrun.com/Book).
-Also basic introduction of book and project structure exists on [wiki](https://github.com/aspnetrun/run-core/wiki).
-There is a sample project which is implemented this repository and build sample of eCommerce reference application, you can check this repo in this location : [run-core-sample](https://github.com/aspnetrun/run-core-sample)
-These [run-core](https://github.com/aspnetrun/run-core) and [run-core-sample](https://github.com/aspnetrun/run-core-sample) repositories are intented to building Multi-Page Web Applications(MPA) using ASP.NET Core Razor Pages templates.
-If you want to check Single Page Web Application(SPA) architecture using ASP.NET Core + Angular.
-Please refer to [run-angular](https://github.com/aspnetrun/run-angular) and [run-angular-sample](https://github.com/aspnetrun/run-angular-sample) repositories.

-ASP.NET Run works with the latest ASP.NET Core & EF Core.
+**run-core** is a general purpose to implement the **Default Web Application template of .Net** with **layered architecture** for building modern web applications built on latest ASP.NET Core & Web API & EF Core technologies.
+These repositories will be **updated regularly**, so when **[Blazor](https://blazor.net/)** will be avaible, this repo also will be **Single Page Web Applcation over the Web Assembly**.
+We are following Microsoft Web Technologies very closely so we will update accordingly **Microsoft Default Web Application stack**.

 ## Give a Star! :star:
 If you liked the project or if AspnetRun helped you, please give a star.
 And also please fork this repository and send us pull-requests.